Alexandra Nixey

 Therapeutic Approach

 Alexandra’s approach is collaborative, trauma-informed and strengths-based.
-She primarily draws on Cognitive Behavioural Therapy (CBT), psychometric assessment, motivational interviewing and solution-focused approaches, while integrating elements of ACT-informed and psychodynamic thinking where appropriate.
+She primarily draws on Cognitive Behavioural Therapy (CBT), while integrating elements of Acceptance and Commitment Therapy and psychodynamic thinking where appropriate.

 She adapts her work to each client’s needs, background and goals, taking time to understand cultural identity, neurodivergence and lived experience.
 Clients value her warmth, empathy and ability to balance structure with genuine human connection — including the thoughtful use of humour when appropriate.